 Batch optimize images for web from the command line

-Abraia's CLI is a multiplatform tool (Windows, Mac, Linux) free and easy to install.
-It just requires Python 2.6.5 or higher.
+Abraia CLI is a multiplatform tool (Windows, Mac, Linux) easy to install, it just requires Python 2.6.5 or higher.
 So, if you are on Windows install Python, or continue if you are a Mac or Linux user.

 Open a terminal (command line) and write the commands bellow to install or upgrade Abraia CLI:

-The first time you run Abraia CLI you need to configure your free API key.
-Go to the settings tab and copy the API key to configure it in the command line:
+The first time you run Abraia CLI you need to configure your API key, just write the command bellow and paste your API key in the command line:

 $ abraia configure Abraia Key : your_abraia_key